vanessaCantalapiedra/shopretailer_V2.0/README.md

 The project has been configured to perform Continuous Integration using Travis CI.
 In the top of this document the status of the build can be check, also it has the direct link to travis build page.

 ### Development Comments

+#### HATEOAS
+The app follows the HATEOAS principles or constraints, the response results are given in the format HAL+json

 #### Validation
 I have used JSR-303 for the validation of the request parameters.
 I'd have liked to do more checkings and validations to avoid unexpected errors.